Halifax County residents, please contact the Halifax SWCD office for more information about any of the opportunities below.

 Each year the Halifax SWCD sponsors a Conservation Poster Contest that is available to kindergarten through twelfth grade students and focuses on soil, water, and natural resource issues.
 The local poster contest coincides with state and national themes each year and winning entries may progress on to state and national contests for judging.
+This year’s theme is Watersheds: Our Water, Our Home.
 (Visit the VASWCD Poster Contest Site)

 Wildlife Food Plot Contest

 The Halifax SWCD provides a seed mix to interested youth to participate in a wildlife food plot contest each year.
 Food plots are judged and awards are given in two categories: junior (ages 8-12) and senior (ages 13-18).

 Watershed Adventure Camp